Local Install

 • Only one is required.
 Multiple can coexist; different agents can target different providers.

-• Optional: a Brave Search key (ARBITER_SEARCH_API_KEY) if you want /search to resolve.
-Without it, agents fall back to /fetch on URLs they already know.
+• Optional: run arbiter --setup-tools to enable /search (Brave key), /browse (Playwright MCP), and other MCP servers.
+Without search configured, agents fall back to /fetch on URLs they already know.

 Install the binary